-In order to determine the cost, complexity, and timeline of a fiber installation in your city, we need to understand the layout of your city.
+In order to determine the cost, complexity, and timeline of a fiber installation, we need to understand the layout of your community.
 This means gathering information about your existing infrastructure such as conduit and various utility lines and poles.
 This allows us to effectively design an installation path.

-How you can help: We ask that you provide a detailed list of infrastructure that is owned, leased, or controlled by the city, as well as answers to the questions on the attached infrastructure datasheet.
+How you can help: We ask that you provide a detailed list of infrastructure that is owned, leased, or controlled by the community, as well as answers to the questions on the attached infrastructure datasheet.